About Lifecycle management

 Core phase

-Asset statuses included in the Core phase tab represent the active lifecycle stages of an asset.
-The first asset status listed in the core phase - Ideation, in the example image above - determines the initial status of all newly created assets of this type.
+Asset statuses in the Core phase tab represent the active lifecycle stages of an asset.
+The first status in the list — Ideation, in the example above — determines the initial status of all newly created assets of that type.
+Core phase statuses are reflected in the Lifecycle tracker.

-The asset statuses included in the core phase are reflected in the Lifecycle tracker.
-The following images show an example core phase status configuration, as reflected in the Lifecycle tracker (legacy and new) on an asset page.
+The following image shows an example core phase status configuration as reflected in the Lifecycle tracker on an asset page.

 Retirement phase